Dreaming381/Latios-Framework/Documentation~/Core/Getting Started.md

 Latios Framework requires a custom bootstrap to inject its custom features into the ECS runtime.

-You can create one from one of the two templates using the Project folder’s create menu and selecting *Latios-\>Bootstrap*.
+You can create one from one of the templates using the Project folder’s create menu and selecting *Latios-\>Bootstrap*.

-For beginners, it is recommended to choose the *Standard-Injection Workflow* variant, as this matches the default Unity behavior.
+For beginners, it is recommended to choose the *Standard-Injection Workflow* variant, as this matches the default Unity behavior while brining in all Latios Framework features.

 For those who prefer explicit ordering of systems, you may find the *Explicit Workflow* more enticing.
 This workflow will automatically inject Unity systems,